SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 Unless there's an army of testers and automation engineers, they just won't be able to keep up with the programmers.

-The programmers are free to run through the code, altering it recklessly, because they are never held accountable for doing this.
+The programmers are free to run through the code, altering it recklessly, because they could very easily avoid ever being held accountable for doing so.
 Internal code quality suffers, which slows them down, but they brush it off as a supposedly natural part of the development process.
 They don't have to worry about unintended side effects of their changes either, because they are told to rely on the testers to find those cases.

 If there _were_ enough testers and automation engineers to keep pace with the programmers, it would likely mean that the testers and automation engineers would have a good amount of downtime.
 I would wager that management would see this downtime as slack that can be taken up, and either 1) more programmers would be hired to eliminate that downtime, or 2) it would look poorly on the programmers for working so slow, which would possibly encourage them to work more recklessly.